 Once the application is received, the insurer will initiate an investigation.
 They insurer is a neutral source, so they will not lean toward the plaintiff or the company.

 Your professional liability insurance provider is going to provide you with a lawyer and it will be essential to work with him or her to get the issue resolved as soon as possible.
 You want to free your schedule for meetings, answer every question, have all your records prepared and ready, create a timeline of the events leading up to the claim, and be ready to negotiate a settlement.
 During the whole process, if you feel more comfortable, you can have your own personal attorney present.

 It is pertinent to realize that you are the business owner and you will always be in charge to some degree.
 This doesn’t mean that you’ll be able to completely end each and every claim that you face.
 Nevertheless, there is always a chance that you’ll be able to successfully negotiate outside of the courtroom.
 You should always make clients aware that they’re able to contact you at any given time.
 Your customers should be willing to contact you and make complaints whenever they see fit.
 Criticism is always bad, but it could play into your favor.

-By addressing criticism and complaints as early as possible, there is a possibility that you’ll be able to solve the client’s problem outside of the courtroom.
-In return, this could help you avoid the claim process all together.
+By addressing criticism and complaints as early as possible, there is a possibility that you’ll be able to solve the client’s problem outside of the courtroom by using a mediator or arbitrator.
+In return, this could help you avoid the claim process and paying tens of thousands of dollars to a lawyer or attorney all together.
 Unfortunately, this doesn’t always happen.
 If a claim is ultimately submitted, you’ll need to contact the insurance company to learn how to move forward.